How Do Anti-Embolism Stockings Work?

 Both anti-embolism stockings and compression gear use the same mechanism, with tight sleeves of fabric that encourage the blood to flow, thus discouraging the formation of a clot.
 However, compression socks come in a very wide range of levels—from 5 mmHg to 60 mmHg—while anti-embolism stockings top out at about 18 mmHg.
 This is because anti-embolism stockings are meant to maintain proper venous response in patients, rather than address venous issues that are already present.

 While some people may use the terms “anti-embolism stockings” and “graduated compression hosiery” interchangeably, anti-embolism stockings have a very specific and limited purpose.
 They are only meant to be used by bedridden patients with proper venous action, and are not cleared for ambulatory patients (i.e., those who will be walking around a lot).
+Patients who are bed ridden are at increased risk of Deep Vein Thrombosis (DVT).
 Your doctor will be able to advise you if anti-embolism stockings will be necessary after a surgery—and if you’re not a patient but still want the benefits of compression therapy, you should opt for regular compression socks.

 How do anti-embolism stockings work?